code-423n4/2023-03-neotokyo-findings/data/Viktor_Cortess-Q.md

 And also add if statements for writing lastTimeRewards inside the function getPoolReward during rewards counting for each asset Type:

     if (_assetType == AssetType.LP) lastRewardTime[_recipient][AssetType.LP] = block.timestamp;

+### [L] DIVISION BEFORE MULTIPLICATION CAN LEAD TO LOSSES IN PRECISION

+it is recommended to perform multiplication before division to avoid loss of precision when working with integer types.

+When dividing two integers, the result is rounded down to the nearest integer.
+This can lead to unexpected results when working with fractions or decimals, especially when performing multiple operations in succession.

+**contracts\staking\NeoTokyoStaker.sol**

+    1155: uint256 points = amount * 100 / 1e18 * timelockMultiplier / _DIVISOR;